upperlinecode/CS-and-the-City-Curriculum/data/anscombe.md

 | 8.0	| 7.91 |
 | 8.0	| 6.89 |

-> Note: the x values for the first three datasets are identical.
+> Note: the x values in Datasets I, II, and III are identical.

 In pairs: